A-MAIN/Open-Greek-SinginDataset/README.md

 The audio data is in 16 bit WAV, 44.1 KHZ, and mono.

-all .lab data files are HTK-Formatted.
+all hand-made .lab data files are HTK-Formatted.

 By utilizing this dataset, you agree to the following terms of use: